Viking Discovery at L’Anse aux Meadows

 Depart the big city of Toronto, Canada and fly to Kangerlussuaq, Greenland.
 Travel along Greenland's longest road, which is less than 20km (12 miles), before traveling by Zodiac to board your cruise.
 Excitement builds as you sail into one of the longest fjords in the world, Sondre Stromfjord.

-This outside cabin features picture windows with unobstructed views, a matrimonial size bed, sitting area and a private bathroom.
+This Junior Suite outside cabin features picture windows with unobstructed views, a matrimonial size bed, sitting area and a private bathroom.
 Located on deck 5, enjoy approximately 270 square feet of room to relax along with a flat screen TV, refrigerator, hair dryer, bathrobe, and bathing amenities.

 Pass by fishing villages, islands and waterways as you explore the west coast of Greenland.
 If you are lucky, the lush vegetation and tundra foliage may be changing colours for a stunning landscape.
 Enjoy an expedition stop to explore the wild landscape.